 Do some laundry.

 I’ve traveled on multi-week trips, and bringing enough clothes would have meant forgoing room for souvenirs—an impossibility!
-Most major cities have Laundromats that offer drop-off service.
+Most major cities have Laundromats where you can drop off your laundry bag.
 This is way less expensive than having your hotel do your laundry.